 Class work missed due to excused absences including suspensions may be made up within one week of the student's return to school.
-Parents may need to make arrangements with the teacher for make-up of tests or long term assignments.
+Parents may need to make arrangements with the teacher for make up of tests or long term assignments.
+Classwork missed due to unexcused absences cannot be made up.